KananBagaliyev/bfh-2021/README.md

   <img src="https://user-images.githubusercontent.com/55328259/143815240-c6a7d041-33d5-484f-bed1-cb8cac8a3429.jpg" style="width:500px"/>
 </p>

 As it is seen for the image, there are different colors in map and percentages.
 Due to it is the prototype we have only used humidity sensor to get data form hardware and display it on app.
 The percantages indicate humidity.
-If humidity is beteen 0 and 50, the color will be red and its shades. Ühen humidity is more than 50 the color will be blue and its shades.
+If humidity is beteen 0 and 50, the color will be red and its shades. hen humidity is more than 50 the color will be blue and its shades.

 You can find telegram bot and hardware code of this project via clicking <a href="https://github.com/thevenus/bfh-2021">this hyperlink</a>.